pymanopt/pymanopt/docs/index.rst

 Pymanopt
 ========

-*Pymanopt provides a convenient interface to perform optimization on Riemannian manifolds with support for automatic differentiation.*
+*Pymanopt is a Python toolbox for optimization on Riemannian manifolds with support for automatic differentiation.*

 **Quick install**